Bonus83/MySql_Structure_Compare/README.md

 # MySql Structure Compare

-This is a simple script to show the differencen between two mysql databases.
+This is a simple script to show the differences between two mysql databases.
 The script prints the needed CREATE, DROP and ALTER statements to bring the target databse up to date.

 ## How to